Gnetum africanum: Distribution and habitat

-Gnetum africanum is found mainly in the humid tropical forest regions of Central African Republic, Cameroon, Gabon, Republic of the Congo, Democratic Republic of the Congo and Angola.
+Gnetum africanum is found mainly in the humid tropical forest regions of Central African Republic, Cameroon, Nigeria, Gabon, Republic of the Congo, Democratic Republic of the Congo and Angola.
 It has been found in primary and secondary semi-deciduous humid forests, both in dense and sunny transitional savannah locations, ranging from sea-level to 1200 meter altitude.
 The shade tolerant vine does not grow well in direct sunlight and can be found climbing on middle and under-story trees.

 This vine will grow in all seasons and typically spreads along forest floors.
 The vine grows in two ways: through rhizomes, or through new shoots that grow where the stem has been cut.
 As Gnetum africanum is a wild forest vine, it tends to grow best in shaded areas.
 Input requirements for Gnetum africanum have not yet been established, and nutrient requirements are currently unknown as well.
 This is likely due to the fact that the vine is traditionally a wild vegetable.
 The plant has now been domesticated and grown for subsistence and commercial use among the Ibibio, Efik and Annang people of Nigeria.
 However, it has been noted that the vine grows best in well-shaded areas similar to that of a forest, as too much sunlight can burn the vine and produce substandard leaves for selling purposes.
 It has also been noted that the vine does not grow particularly well in very moist conditions such as marshes and swamps.